Saturday, June 29, 2013

 Pat's instructions called for the Sawtooth and Lemoyne Stars to be made using triangle squares (HSTs) but I made the Sawtooth star points as Flying Geese blocks and used my favorite method for those: Eleanor Burns rulers and what she calls the "Triangle Pieced Rectangle" method.
 I call it the "Two Squares" method because that's all it takes: two squares and sewing 1/4" on both sides of a center diagonal line twice and then you have four geese!
 You can see Eleanor herself demonstrating the method here.
 It should be noted that in the video Eleanor also squares up the blocks with a regular ruler but I will say that using her rulers (if you are willing to make that investment) does make the trimming go faster.

 And what can I say about Deb Tucker's Rapid Fire Lemoyne Star ruler except that "I'm a complete convert"!
 I always shied away from making Lemoynes because of the diamond unit cutting and set-in seams.
-With her ruler and instructions, Deb has made it possible to strip piece these.
+With her ruler and instructions, Deb has made it possible to strip piece these and sew them together with regular (straight) seams.
 Now I'm collecting Lemoyne quilt ideas because I want to do more, more, more with this one!
 I also love and have used her Tucker Trimmer ruler and have the Hunter Star ruler but haven't tried using that one just yet (yep, I'm a gadget fanatic!).

 It should be noted that using these two methods meant I wound up being a little short on the background fabrics from the kit but as always the Quilt Muses were looking out for me.
 Fabric.com just happened to have a "Red, White & Blue" fabric sale the week I started on this and was carrying the fabric line at that time so I was able to do a little discounted stash enhancement to help continue the journey (as well as start some new ones as you'll see in the next post).